javiabellan/machine-learning/NLP.md

 | **1** | **Language Model Pretraining**     | 📚 Lot of text corpus (eg. Wikipedia) | 🏭 Google or Facebook |
 | **2** | **Language Model Finetunning**     | 📗 Only you domain text corpus        | 💻 You                |
 | **3** | **Your task (clasification, etc)** | 📗🏷️ You labeled domain text          | 💻 You                |

-# 🤖 Transformers

-1. Transformer tokenizer
-   - Create tokens (words and subwords).
-Methods:
-     - BPE
-   - Information about the position of each token.
-Done with positional Encoding:
-     - Add a fixed value to each token based on its position (e.g. sinusoidal function).
-2. Transformer encoder
-   - Input: **unique word embeddings**
-   - Output: **contextual word embeddings**
-3. Transformer decoder

 # 📦 Python Packages